The Justice Statement

 If you need the services of a Court interpreter for the Chinese (including dialects), Malay and Tamil languages, you must inform the Employment Claims Registry when you are filing the claim, or before the CMC or other proceedings during which the interpreter is required.

 For any other languages, you would need to engage an interpreter to be present at the CMC or other proceedings.
-If you require assistance, you may approach the Tripartite Alliance for Dispute Management (TADM).
+If you require assistance, you may approach the ECT registry or the Tripartite Alliance for Dispute Management (TADM).

 A party to proceedings in the ECT must present his or her own case.
 Lawyers are not allowed to represent any party in ECT proceedings.